Yellowen/vanda/doc/source/devel/spec/logging.rst

 and faster debugging.
 Also privent developers to use `print` statement in there code that could break Dina code under WSGI and mod_python.

-How does Logging system work ?
+How does Logging system works ?
 ------------------------------

 Logging subsystem code live under ``dina/log/__init__.py`` at this time.
 It lookup for